Tosa Binchotan - white charcoal 12 kg

 Genuine Tosa Binchotan

-The Tosa binchotan we source is pure, 100% produced from Ubame oak (Quercus phillyraeoides) trees grown and processed in Tosa, in the Shikoku region of Japan.
-Tosa binchotan is becoming increasingly rare due to a shortage quality Ubame Oak and the fact that many makers are reaching retirement age.
+The Tosa binchotan we source is pure, 100% produced from Ubame oak trees (Quercus phillyraeoides) grown and processed in Tosa, in the Shikoku region of Japan.
+Tosa binchotan is becoming increasingly rare due to a shortage of quality Ubame Oak and the fact that many makers are reaching retirement age.